alexllama/alexllama.github.io/content/Apparel/Shirts/index.md

 description: "Shirts"
 tags: ["shirts", "cricut", "sublimation"]
 ---
 My wife got a Cricut to make various crafts.
 I discovered that you can buy vinyl sheets that adhere to fabric with heat...basically an iron-on but a bit better quality.
+After getting the bug to make shirts I discovered sublimation printing, which lets you use a printer and special inks to make more intricate designs.
 Here are the shirts I have made.

+## Cricut Vynil
 I could just buy a shirt with the name of my kids' school sports teams, or I could make my own mimicking the Thrasher magazine logo.
 You won't be surprised to learn which option I went with.
 {{< figure src="Brockport.jpg" caption="" >}}